 Chapter 6: modern Vulkan

 In the previous chapters, we mostly discussed core Vulkan 1.0, which was released all the way back in 2016.
-Since then, Vulkan went through four major updates (as of 2025) that improved the developer experience and accommodated the new features that recent GPUs implement.
-Changes to the base API or new features considered important enough are merged into the core specification, whereas the rest is provided through extensions.
+Since then, Vulkan went through four major updates (as of 2026) that improved the developer experience and accommodated new features introduced by GPU constructors.
+Changes to the base API or new features considered important enough get merged into the core specification, and extensions are introduced to cover features that are either uncommon or still in a state of flux.

-Many of these changes aim at making the lives of developers using Vulkan easier, be it by building alternative for existing constructs or by introducing higher level interfaces around GPU concepts (which is a balancing act: we would not want to want to get a bloated specification nor to reduce the amount of control that Vulkan gives developers over GPUs).
-New versions mostly add things, but some features got deprecated over time, meaning that we can still use them, but we should feel bad if we do (see this list of deprecated features).
+Many of these changes aim at making the lives of Vulkan users easier, be it by building alternative for existing abstractions or by introducing higher level interfaces around GPU concepts (which is a balancing act: we would not want to want to get a bloated specification nor to reduce the amount of control over GPUs that Vulkan currently provides).
+New versions mostly add things, but some features get deprecated over time, meaning that we can still use them, but we should feel bad if we do (see this list of deprecated features).

 A. Dynamic rendering

 In the graphics chapter, we went over Vulkan's classical rendering pipeline.
 Although most of that chapter remains valid, some important components thereof are now deprecated: exit render passes, subpasses and framebuffers, enter dynamic rendering.
 Dynamic rendering is a more flexible and less verbose interface for rendering that comes without any performance cost.
-In other words, it is plainly a superior abstraction, which explains the deprecation of render passes and associated constructs.
-Having an update that simplifies things is a rare thing that we should cherish.
-However, mobile drivers are lagging behind as far as support for modern Vulkan goes, so dynamic rendering cannot be recommended for cross-platform development as of 2025.
+In other words, it is a plainly superior abstraction, which explains the deprecation of render passes and associated constructs.
+An update that actually simplifies things is a rare thing that we should cherish!
+However, mobile drivers are lagging behind as far as support for modern Vulkan goes, so dynamic rendering can only be recommended for desktop-only development as of 2026.

-The main idea behind dynamic rendering is that we can reference rendering attachments directly instead of declaring subpasses upfront.
+The main idea behind dynamic rendering is that we could reference rendering attachments directly from the command buffer instead of declaring subpasses upfront.
 We ditch vkCmdBeginRenderPass/vkCmdEndRenderPass pairs in favor of the vkCmdBeginRendering and vkCmdEndRendering commands.
-We must provide a VkRenderingInfo structure when we open such a rendering context, which replaces VkRenderPassBeginInfo's framebuffer object.
-The new structure defines:
+We must provide a VkRenderingInfo structure when we open such a rendering context.
+This structure plays a role similar to that of VkRenderPassBeginInfo's framebuffer object.
+It specifies:

 When creating pipelines, we pass a VkPipelineRenderingCreateInfo object through VkGraphicsPipelineCreateInfo's pNext field.
 This object specifies the format of the attachments (plus some additional information for multiview rendering).
 We do not have to deal with render pass compatibility anymore!
 Also, we should pass a null handle instead of the render pass object we used to provide.